A Vat; the somewhat similar Vird clade have feathers, and a more pronounced keel in the chest region

-Almost all of the other structures had been reduced to undifferentiated rubble - nanotech disassemblers were used when the lease ended.
+Almost all of the other structures had been reduced to undifferentiated rubble: nanotech disassemblers had been used when the lease ended.
 However, a few structures partially escaped destruction.
-Most are extremely tall and originally exceeded 2 km in height.
-All of these remaining structures are partially filled with partially ruined devices of unknown function.
-These buildings also extend at least 500 m underground (they are build of hyper-strong materials that can withstand Graymalkin's frequent seismic activity).
-The lower levels connect to long straight tunnels that seem to have connected the various structures.
-The tunnels range between 0.3 and 10 meters in diameter.
-Most tunnels have been destroyed and collapsed by disassemblers.
-However, in two cases, 5 meter in diameter tunnels still connect partially intact structures.
+Most were extremely tall and originally exceeded two km in height.
+All of these remaining structures were partially filled with ruined devices of unknown function.
+These buildings were built of hyper-strong materials that could withstand Graymalkin's frequent seismic activity and extended at least 500 m underground.
+Their lower levels connected to long straight tunnels that seemed to have connected the various structures.
+The tunnels ranged between 0.3 and 10 meters in diameter.
+Most tunnels had been destroyed and collapsed by disassemblers.
+However, in two cases, 5 meter diameter tunnels still connected partially intact structures.

 While the inhabitants of Mazukata's Holiday avoided these buildings for more than a century, by 2600 several mining concerns had actually moved into the partial structures.
 Although many individuals who lived and worked in them reported unusually vivid and confusing dreams, no other atypical phenomena were noted.

 Since their voluntary transformation, the inhabitants of Mazukata's Holiday have developed an unusual cooperative culture.
-Because this particular tweak is exceedingly well adapted to life in zero-g and can fly on any world where gravity x pressure (both measured against Old Earth standard) is 0.35 or less, they have since spread throughout many of the nearby star systems.
+Because these particular tweaks are exceedingly well adapted to life in zero-g and can fly on any world where gravity x pressure (both measured against Old Earth standard) is 0.35 or less, they have since spread throughout many of the nearby star systems.
 Today, some live in primarily Jensanist asteroid-mining colonies while others have colonized various small terraformed worlds.
 Although many colonies outside of their home systems have abandoned Jensanism, the two tweaks are still largely known as Virds and Vats.
 The one universal characteristic of all of their colonies is none of them consist solely of Virds and Vats, two types of tweak are always found together.
 Mazukata's Holiday and many other Jensanist worlds are now members of the Sophic League.